 In addition to writing governing documents, the organizing committee got FEA to agree that membership in FEA-R would be automatic when one joined as a life-member of NEA-Retired/VEA-Retired.
 In other words, there would be no additional cost to be member of FEA-R nor would there be any dues.
 Its expenses would be handled by FEA itself.

 In 2005, FEA leadership appointed a nine member FEA-R Council, four of whose members were given one-year terms and five two-year terms.
 Thus, elections in the future would never replace an entire Council.
 This Council then elected its first president, Dennis Pfennig, who like his successors, was granted a full voting seat on the FEA Board of Directors.
-This was done so the FEA-R president could provide the FEA Board institutional memory and guidance when younger Board members faced problems similar to or in some instances the same as in the past.
+This was done so the FEA-R president could provide the FEA Board institutional memory and guidance when newer Board members faced problems similar to or in some instances the same.

 Today, FEA-Retired is diligently working to ensure that FCPS upholds its end of early bargaining agreements.
 These past months, its Government Relations Team led by Barbara Allen, assisted by FEA-R vice president Mimi Dash and several other equally distinguished retirees, has interviewed and lobbied nearly every candidate for the School Board and Board of Supervisors as well as those seeking election to the state legislature.
-In addition, the FEA-R Council has met with Karen Garza and members of her staff several times.
-Once again serving as FEA-R president, I have met one on one with FCPS Superintendent Garza and her Office of Benefit Services’ Director Dee Hawley Brown, and recently along with Mimi Dash and Walt Mika and other retired leaders, I met with FCPS’ new Chief Operating Officer Susan Quinn.
-These meetings are designed to show the school system that we retirees know the importance of personal contact and are willing to work with it to provide the best benefits possible to both active and retired members of the FCPS family.
+In addition, the FEA-R Council has met with Scott Brabrand and members of his staff on regular basis.
+These meetings are designed to show the school system that we retirees know the importance of personal contact and are willing to work with them to provide the best benefits possible to both active and retired members of the FCPS family.

 Retired we may be.
 Active we certainly are.
-Ten years have passed since FEA-Retired first appeared.
+Almost 15 years have passed since FEA-Retired first appeared.
 It remains alive and well today.